monomax-io/website/content/case-study/luxuryescapes.md

-# Luxury Escapes - Case study
+# Luxury Escapes - A case study

 I have greatly improved the performance and extensibility of the checkout pages in a large React web application.

 The work greatly benefited the business by enhancing the checkout experience at large.
-It also paved a way for future requirements such as integrating flights and paid addons into the checkout flow of a hotel.
+It also paved a way for future requirements such as integrating flights and paid add-ons into the checkout flow of a hotel.

 ## Work

-* I have written a state machine to cleanly abstract steps in checkout and make it easier to implement additional steps for business to sell more products.
+* I have written a state machine to cleanly abstract steps in checkout and make it easier to implement additional steps for the business to sell more products.
-  * The checkout process consisted of many entangled parts with no clear separtion and hard-coded transition.
+  * The checkout process consisted of many entangled parts with no clear separation and hard-coded transition.
 It was impossible for Luxury Escapes to extend it.
   * My work has allowed the company to take vital steps necessary to bring the business to the next level by offering more products and services to customers.

 * **I have improved the client-side rendering speed of a vital checkout step in a React web application by 42% and its responsiveness by 36%.**